AarjavJain101/Beat-Detector/README.md

 # Bass-Detector
-* Run the Light_Room.exe to use the program.
-It is ~30MB because it was compiled using Python. a ~4.3MB C++ file is in the works...
+* Download and Run the Beat_Tracking.exe to use the application
 * This is a Python and C++ program that detects bass and claps and hi-hats in music.
 I created and tested my algorithm (not using CNN or other machine learning) using rap and hip-hop music and as such the algorithm has the greatest accuracy when listening to these genres.
 * The "Beat_Tracking" file is the C++ version of the Python program (without video) that is used to make the Arduino code